dgaida/text2speech/README.md

 # text2speech

 The **text2speech** module provides **text-to-speech (TTS)** functionality for robotics and other applications.
-It supports asynchronous text-to-speech generation and robust, safe audio playback.
+It supports asynchronous text-to-speech generation, thread-safe audio queueing, and robust audio playback.

-Although initially designed to use **ElevenLabs**, this implementation now relies on the **Kokoro** model for speech synthesis.
+Although initially designed to use **ElevenLabs**, this implementation now relies on the **Kokoro** model for speech synthesis, featuring an advanced audio queue manager for conflict-free playback.

 ---